databrickslabs/dbignite/README.md

 ## Usage: Seeing a Patient flow in a Hospital in Real Time

 Patient flow is driven by ADT message headers (Admission, Discharge, & Transfers).
-We parse sample [data](./sampledata/adt_records) from this repo and associate "actions" with each message type.
+We are able to parse sample FHIR [ADT Data](./sampledata/adt_records) from this repo and associate "actions" with each message type.
+In conjunction with our patners at [Redox](https://www.redoxengine.com/), we are able to do this in real time and see patient flow, latest patient status, etc.

 Import ADT package & read FHIR data